felleg/felleg.gitlab.io-backup/content/posts/2023-05-21-collaborative-bananagrams.md

 make our games more
 alive and rewarding.

-1. Before beginning the game, try giving yourself an objective, such as beating your previous best time, finishing before the end of the lunch break, etc.
+1. Before beginning the game, give yourself an objective, such as beating your previous best time, finishing before the end of the lunch break, etc.
+1. For added pressure, when the timer is stopped, all words in the crossword must be valid, otherwise the team is disqualified.
 1. Since this is a collaborative game, players are encouraged to help each other, especially when someone seems stuck trying to place their letter during their turn.
 However, if a player wishes to come up with their own